 How Does Strength Training Improve Your Cycling?

 “Strength training enhances exercise economy, anaerobic capacity, lactate threshold, maximal strength, maximal speed and endurance, while also reducing the rate of fatigue.
-Isn’t that a cyclists ultimate wish-list?”
+Isn’t that a cyclists ultimate wish-list ahead of a race, big cycling challenge or sportive?”
 Says Chris.

 Poor bone health is also something common within the legs and spines of cyclists.
 Chris says strength training can increase bone health and protect you from bone injuries and breaks.